DenTelezhkin/DTTableViewManager/README.md

 ## Documentation

 You can view documentation [online](http://denheadless.github.com/DTTableViewManager/) or you can install it locally using following atom link: [http://denheadless.github.com/DTTableViewManager/DTTableViewManager.atom](http://denheadless.github.com/DTTableViewManager/DTTableViewManager.atom).
+And, of course, [cocoadocs](http://www.cocoadocs.org) is also a great option!

 [Changelog](https://github.com/DenHeadless/DTTableViewManager/wiki/Changelog)

 ## Thanks

-Special thanks to Alexey Belkevich (https://github.com/belkevich) for providing initial implementation of CellFactory.
+Special thanks to [Alexey Belkevich](https://github.com/belkevich) for providing initial implementation of CellFactory.